taj5000/My-_Work/newrepo.md

 **Seeding of Aadhaar numbers in NPCI mapper involves two steps:**

-**1. Verification of Aadhaar numbers as per banks’ internal policy and linking the same to the customer’s account in core banking system of the bank.
+**1. Verification of Aadhaar numbers as per banks’ internal policy and linking the same to the customer’s account in core banking system of the bank.**

-2. Seeding the Aadhaar number in NPCI mapper.**
+**2. Seeding the Aadhaar number in NPCI mapper.**

 Banks should take utmost care in linking the Aadhaar number to an account and seeding in NPCI mapper.** Once the Aadhaar number is seeded, then that account shall become